 Within the field of Visual Communications Design, students develop skills that are applicable to many different careers.
 These skills may include, but are not limited to:

-- Exposure to many different branches of design, including Graphic Design, Graphic Art, Web & Multimedia Design, Packaging Design, Branding Design, Design Education, and Marketing Communications
+- Training with many different branches of design, including Graphic Design, Graphic Art, Web & Multimedia Design, Packaging Design, Branding Design, Design Education, and Marketing Communications.

-- Producing designs, concepts, and sample layouts, based on knowledge of layout principles and esthetic design concepts
+- Producing designs, concepts, and sample layouts, based on knowledge of layout principles and aesthetic design concepts.

 Visual Communications Design majors may choose to enter into the workforce using the skills they have acquired at Purdue.
-They may otherwise choose to attend graduate school to either continue their degree or master in a field related to the skills they have gained from their liberal arts education.
 Past graduates have gone on to: